LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

    ]
 }
 ```
+The value of **@odata.type** field in JSON object is decoded to Metadata field in **RawExtractionResults** type.

 In conclusion, using a type to encode and decode JSON object is effective and flexible.
-It is also usefule when using with IDE that supports Intellisense, such as Visual Studio Code.
-Moreover, the user-defined types can be reused in other examples.
+It is also useful when using with IDE that supports Intellisense, such as Visual Studio Code.
+Moreover, the user-defined types can be reused by other examples.

 ## Encode enumeration
 TRTH V2 REST API defines enumerations used in JSON object, such as **TickHistoryExtractByMode**, **TickHistoryMarketDepthViewOptions**, and **ReportDateRangeType**.
 In JSON object, these enumerations are encoded as strings.
 For ease of use, enumerations can be defined in Go programming language which can be used when constructing the request message.